torstenboettjer/sandbox/README.md

 ```

 ### Backend Services
-The Environment Flake is the entry point for a project or specialized task.
-It uses the devShells output and imports the User Flake's shared modules.
+The Environment Flake defines the specific tools and settings for a single project, keeping development environments separate and consistent for the entire team.
+It is stored within the project's code directory, typically at *~/projects/myproject*.

 | Directory | Location | Purpose |
 | :------- | :------ | :------- |
 | flake.nix | ~/projects/myproject/flake.nix | Defines the devShells.default output and pins specific versions. |
 | services.nix | ~/projects/myproject/services.nix | Defines environment-specific tools. |

+The Environment Flake is the entry point for a project or specialized task.
+It uses the devShells output and imports the User Flake's shared modules.
+This configuration achieves project isolation and ensures every team member is using the exact same project-specific tools, backend services, and dependencies.

 ```sh
 // ~/projects/myproject/flake.nix